wlg1/wlg1.github.io/ch2.1.md

 5. plot v, v+c, and v+2c, etc onto new coord space observe that they're all orthogonal to v, just like in previous section

+If we have multiple features we want to change, but

+We have to be aware of which features

+Essentially, this manipulation cannot make ALL features stay the same.
+We must know beforehand which features we want to stay the same, and which features we want to vary.
+Then, we will condition on the features we want to stay the same

+Note that this conditioning cannot force